Secure Storage (ISO 27001 / 27018)

 The SuperOffice Information Security Management System ensures that every incident that happens in SuperOffice CRM Online is handled according to a strictly defined procedure.

 External security consultants check the security policies and test defense and security controls on a regular basis.
 SuperOffice and our hosting partner are strongly committed to safeguarding all information in SuperOffice CRM Online.

 Visma ITC AS is responsible for the hosting of SuperOffice CRM Online.
 All hardware, infrastructure, data storage and communication lines are managed and provided by Visma ITC.

-Visma ITC has the following certifications: ISO 9001, ISO 20000 and ISO 27001.
+Visma ITC has the following certifications: ISO 9001, ISO 20000, ISO 27001 and ISO 27018.
 The security statements and policies in this document apply both to SuperOffice AS, as the supplier, and Visma ITC, as the outsourcing partner of SuperOffice AS.